cvora23/CodingInterviewQ/README.md

 11:Find Common Manager of Two Employees
-12:Find 'i'th most popular item sold on Amazon 13:Check if path exists in Matrix Puzzle of 0's and 1's 14:Generate Palindrome From String if Possible.s
+12:Find 'i'th most popular item sold on Amazon 13:Check if path exists in Matrix Puzzle of 0's and 1's 14:Generate Palindrome From String if Possible.